Me Amore’ – Italian Love Cake

-But back to business.
-Here's the thing, I have fifteen boxes of yellow cake mix in my cupboard.
-Don't ask why or pass judgement I just do.
-I need to do something with them so I've been on the hunt for new and fun ways to use cake mix.
+Here’s the thing, I have fifteen boxes of yellow cake mix in my cupboard.
+Don’t ask why or pass judgement I just do.
+I needed to do something with them so had been on the hunt for new and fun ways to use cake mix.
 What a calling right?

-So I found this recipe on Recipezaar called Me Amore' - Italian Love Cake.
-Well, the name hooked me so I had to make it.
+I found this recipe printed on a piece of paper…no original origin.
+The name hooked me so I had to make it…thank you to whomever came up with it.

 This cake was simple to prepare and very delicious.
 The bottom is a generous layer of sweetened ricotta cheese giving it a sponge-like texture.
 You have to love a good sponge-cake to love this recipe.
 I admit I do.